Overview

 👀 On the Ground

-The trek passes through lowland evergreen forest with a closed canopy and minimal understorey - the old-growth sections have the character of primary jungle with large buttressed trees and the sound of forest birds overhead.
-The lake itself opens suddenly from the forest edge - a wide expanse of still water fringed with reeds and partially submerged trees.
-Waterbirds are visible immediately: herons, egrets, cormorants, and kingfishers work the shallows.
-Crocodiles are present and may be visible at the water's edge or floating mid-lake, particularly in the morning.
-The guide will manage proximity to the water.
-An observation platform at the lake edge provides an elevated sightline.
+The trek passes through lowland evergreen forest with a closed canopy - the old-growth sections have the character of primary jungle with large buttressed trees, ancient specimens over 400 years old, and the sound of forest birds overhead.
+The lake itself opens suddenly from the forest edge: a wide expanse of still water fringed with reeds and partially submerged trees.
+Waterbirds are visible immediately - herons, egrets, cormorants, and kingfishers work the shallows.
+Crocodiles are present and visible at the water's edge or floating mid-lake, particularly in the morning.
+The ranger station at the lake is a two-story wooden building with a green tin roof where rangers eat, sleep, and keep watch over the entire lake.
+For visitors who stay overnight, the experience shifts significantly after dark: rangers sweep flashlights across the lake to reveal the reflected eyes of crocodiles - hundreds of cold green points of light appearing and disappearing across the black water.
+Dawn brings the crocodiles out onto the wooden docks to sun themselves, close enough to observe in detail.
+The overnight rooms sleep up to 19-20 people total across 3-5 rooms - book at least 1-2 months in advance by contacting the Cat Tien National Park Management Board directly: (0251) 3669 228.

 Travel Tips